deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 Ava took the compliment well, sitting down again and tidying herself up a little with a smile as Gabriel depressed the plunger on his cafetier and served.

-"I um…" she began.
-"I guess now that that's out there, I should…there's something I want you to know."
+"I um..." she began.
+"I guess now that that's out there, I should...there's something I want you to know."

 "You sure?"
 Gabriel asked, catching her nervousness.